eecshope/HolmesCompleteSeacrhEngine/README.md

 ## vector_based_retrieval

 We use the chapter_dictionary listed above to build our wordbag: a list field of str.
-The words in each chapter_dictionary.tf_count.keys() will be appended to this list.
-Of course we make sure that the words in the bag are different from each other.
+The lemmas in each chapter_dictionary.tf_count.keys() will be appended to this list.
+Of course we make sure that the lemmas in the bag are different from each other.
+Besides, this is a set so no duplicated record is in this set.

 Another important data structure: wordnumber, a python dictionary that convert a word into it's index in wordbag list (if it exists in wordbag).
+To be concise, it's a dictionary of the lemmas appeared in the corpus.

 A Python dictionary is used to describe the content of a query.
-It's fields are listed below:
+In fact, it looks a little bit like an chapter.
+The fields are listed below:

  * text: a str field.
 The content of this query
  * raw_words: a list field of str.
 Corresponding to the query.text .